-Rhode Island's Coffee Scene: 5 Indie Roasters in the Country's Smallest State
+Rhode Island's Coffee Scene: 23 Indie Roasters in the Country's Smallest State

 Rhode Island is the smallest state in the country — 48 miles end to end, easier to drive across in an afternoon than to escape Providence rush hour.
 The state's coffee scene reflects that geography.
-We mapped 5 independent roasters working across Rhode Island, and unlike larger states where city-by-city scenes operate semi-independently, the whole roasting community here effectively functions as one connected network.
+We now list 23 independent roasters working across Rhode Island, and unlike larger states where city-by-city scenes operate semi-independently, the whole roasting community here effectively functions as one connected network.
 Anyone roasting in Pawtucket knows the operation in Newport.
 The wholesale routes overlap.
 The customer base bleeds across town lines without anyone noticing.

 East Greenwich: Cooper's Cask Coffee